coffeeisle/welcome-mat/README.md

 ## 🔄 Compatibility

-WelcomeMat is compatible with Minecraft versions 1.13 through 1.21.10.
+WelcomeMat is compatible with Minecraft versions 1.13 through 1.21.10 and is fully tested on Bukkit/Spigot, Paper, Purpur, and Folia (regionized multithreading).
+The Folia build uses region-aware schedulers so the same jar runs safely on both single-threaded and regionized servers.

 ## ✨ Features